 - I will notify the Victorian Government of any changes to my contact details and agree to participate in any surveys that the Victorian Government may conduct.

-- I will make contact with the Victorian Government (at the contact points noted on this website) within one month of arrival in Victoria.
+- I will make contact with the Victorian Government (via the Live in Melbourne website) within one month of arrival in Victoria.

 - I will maintain complying significant investments that provide economic benefit to Victoria for the duration of my subclass 188 visa/s.

-- I shall not transfer my nomination to any other Australian State or Territory or to the Australian Trade and Investment Commission.
+- I shall not transfer my nomination to any other Australian State or Territory.

 The Victorian Government